Home > Motors

 (Photo/Jeep)

 Jeep’s Wrangler is a legend among 4WD vehicles.
-It’s loved by off-roaders around the globe, and for 2024 it gets an update that brings the cabin up to the minute when it comes to tech and refinement.
+It’s loved by off-roaders around the globe, and for 2024, it got an update that brought the cabin up to the minute when it comes to tech and refinement.
 Despite the changes, the Wrangler is still available with a six-speed manual transmission when mated to the 285-horsepower 3.6L V6 engine.
-That means the stick shift is standard on all trim levels except for Sahara, High Altitude, and the V8 monster that is the Rubicon 392.

 Wrangler’s 4WD system uses a manually engaged two-speed transfer case.
 The much-adored SUV is available in two- or four-door variants and is extremely capable off-road, especially when modified with some quality off-road parts.
+Sadly, its pickup sibling, the Gladiator, lost its stick shift this year.

 Koenigsegg